sovashrestha/portfolio/GocatorProductCase.md

 **METRICS**
 ![GCM](assets/GocatorCurrentMetrics.png)

+- Achieved 98.9% or more defect-free rate with potential saving of more than $1 million

 # Retrospective
 Post-launch monitoring and analysis are key for continuous learning and analyze if the launch objectives are being met.
 Here are some points from lessons learned:
 * The development took longer than estimated due to delay in logistics